-- 55. The Regional Structure consists of the following mutually exclusive land use designations: - Urban Area, where urban services are provided to accommodate concentrations of existing and future development. - 55.
+- 51. The Regional Structure consists of the following mutually exclusive land use designations: - 1.
+Urban Area, where urban services are provided to accommodate concentrations of existing and future development. - 3.
+Within the Urban Area designation as shown on Map 1, this Plan defines a Regional Urban Structure consisting of the following: (1) Strategic Growth Areas that are subject to policies and/or conditions for development as described in Section 78 to 82.7 of this Plan and which are identified below and shown on Map 1H: - f.
+Regional Intensification Corridors. - 55.
 1. The Regional Structure also sets out targets for intensification within the Built-Up Area and for the density of Designated Greenfield Areas and Employment Areas, as contained in Table 2. - 55.
-3. The Regional Structure also sets out targets that apply to Strategic Growth Areas as contained in Table 2b, including: - a.
+3. The Regional Structure also sets out targets that apply to Strategic Growth Areas as contained in Table 2b, including:

+- a.
 Specific minimum density targets, planned to be achieved by 2031 or earlier for Urban Growth Centres and beyond the 2051 planning horizon of this Plan for other Strategic Growth Areas; and - b.
 General targets for an overall population of residents and jobs to be planned for and achieved over the long-term.